HanyRabah/creditCardSystem/README.md

 npm test
 ```

-Tests running on Backend will test Api
+Tests running on Backend will test Api Schema.
-Tests running on Client will test